sph-mn/sace/readme.md

 # sace
-an indented plaintext syntax that compiles to [attempto controlled english](https://en.wikipedia.org/wiki/Attempto_Controlled_English). it reduces repetition via subject scoping, uses keywords for logical forms, and preserves aces determinism. the syntax is a tree: indentation encodes scope, paths through the tree generate sentences.
+an indented plaintext syntax that can compile to [attempto controlled english](https://en.wikipedia.org/wiki/Attempto_Controlled_English). it reduces repetition via subject scoping and uses keywords for logical forms. the syntax is a tree: indentation encodes scope, paths through the tree generate sentences.

+the following examples use a form inspired by standard ace; they ignore lexicon and casing requirements.

 ## example
 input: